dtuait/pwned-proxy-combined/README.md

 ### First time setup

-When the backend container starts for the first time it will apply migrations, create a superuser and, if `HIBP_API_KEY` was provided, import initial data.
+When the backend container starts for the first time it will apply migrations and create a superuser.
+If `HIBP_API_KEY` is set a fresh domain list is imported.
+Regardless of whether the key is provided, the predefined groups are seeded with API keys so the proxy works out of the box.
 On subsequent starts the value of `HIBP_API_KEY` in `pwned-proxy-backend/.env` is used to update the stored key automatically.
 The credentials are printed in the backend logs.

 You can access the frontend at [http://localhost:3000](http://localhost:3000) and the Django admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).